The Real Reason Your Audience Is Not Connecting With Your Content (And How to Make Content More Engaging)

 The most common advice given to creators and business owners trying to build an audience is this: be vulnerable.
 Share your truth.
 Tell your story.

 That advice is not wrong.
-It is just incomplete.
+But it is incomplete.

 Vulnerability without reflection is a diary entry.
 It might be honest.
 It might even be moving.
 But if the story only reflects you, it will be remembered briefly and then forgotten.